-Today, its cabin crew are some of the best dressed in the industry.
-Over the years the carrier has had relationships with some of the worlds top Haute Couture designers and each new uniform came with its own flare and style, reflected in its aesthetic and functionality.
+Today, its Cabin Crew are some of the best dressed in the industry.
+Over the years, the carrier has had relationships with some of the world’s top Haute Couture designers.
+Each new uniform came with its flair and style, reflected in its aesthetic and functionality.

-So to celebrate the BA’s centenary, we take a look back over the airlines styles.
-From Paper dresses, to Concorde crews in their own apparel, each fabulous uniform is here.
+Here we take a look back over the airline’s styles.
+Each fabulous uniform is here, from Paper dresses to Concorde Crews in their own apparel.

 Initial Uniforms 1919-1939

-Like all flight attendant uniforms in the early days of flying, garments were designed for a male figure.
-Heavily military inspired and created from whatever materials were available at the time, these were usually in Khaki colours or navy blue.
+Like all Flight Attendant uniforms in the early flying days, garments were designed for a male figure.
+Heavily military-inspired and created from whatever materials were available, these were usually in Khaki colours or navy blue.

-1931 saw a major step forward in passenger comfort when Imperial Airways introduced the Hanley Page HP42.
-These four engined airliners accommodated up to 24 passengers with first class Pullman-style interiors and carried a steward to attend to passengers needs who changed in to a white coat to provide a full meal service.
+1931 saw a significant step forward in passenger comfort when Imperial Airways introduced the Hanley Page HP42.
+These four-engined airliners accommodated up to 24 passengers with first-class Pullman-style interiors and carried a Steward to attend to passengers needs who changed into a white coat to provide full meal service.

 In 1939 Imperial Airways was merged with British Airways to form British Overseas Airways Corporation (BOAC), becoming the British state airline.

-The first fashion designer to create uniform for BOAC, was Maurice Helman, who gained inspiration for his creation from the world of Haute Couture against the back drop of World War II.
+The first fashion designer to create a uniform for BOAC was Maurice Helman, who gained inspiration for his creation from the world of Haute Couture against the backdrop of World War II.

-Introduced in September 1946, the uniforms were created to meet ‘the practical requirements of airline personnel’ and although the distinct military style remained with a collar, tie and smart hat, they were designed with elegance and modernity, in a smart shade of grey.
+Introduced in September 1946, Helman created the uniforms to meet ‘the practical requirements of airline personnel.’
+Although the distinct military style remained with a collar, tie and stylish hat, they were designed with elegance and modernity, in a smart shade of grey.

 The look was softened slightly in the early 1950’s with an open neck blouse, no belt and made to look much more feminine in both fit and appearance.

-With an ever expanding route network and thus and ever expanding variation in passenger cultures, national dress uniforms for its Chinese, Indian, Pakistani and Japanese services were introduced for the first time in the mid-1950’s.
+With an ever-expanding route network and thus an ever-expanding variation in passenger cultures, national dress uniforms for its Chinese, Indian, Pakistani and Japanese services were introduced in the mid-1950s.

-White cheongsams, colourful saris and traditional kimonos were worn by stewardesses from these countries who spoke the relevant languages and understood the local cultures.
-It was an extension of BOAC’s ‘taking more care’ approach on routes which it had strong historical links, one much appreciated by passengers.
+White cheongsams, colourful saris and traditional kimonos were worn by Stewardesses from these countries who spoke the relevant languages and understood the local cultures.
+It was an extension of BOAC’s ‘taking more care’ approach on routes with strong historical links, which passengers greatly appreciated.

 British European Airways 1946-1959